Atheism

 Atheism, in the broadest sense, is an absence of belief in the existence of deities.
 Less broadly, atheism is a rejection of the belief that any deities exist.
 In an even narrower sense, atheism is specifically the position that there are no deities.
-Atheism is contrasted with theism, which in its most general form is the belief that at least one deity exists.
+Atheism is contrasted with theism, which is the belief that at least one deity exists.

-The first individuals to identify themselves as atheists lived in the 18th century during the Age of Enlightenment.
-The French Revolution, noted for its "unprecedented atheism", witnessed the first significant political movement in history to advocate for the supremacy of human reason.
-In 1967, Albania declared itself the first official atheist country according to its policy of state Marxism.
+Historically, evidence of atheistic viewpoints can be traced back to classical antiquity and early Indian philosophy.
+In the Western world, atheism declined after Christianity gained prominence.
+The 16th century and the Age of Enlightenment marked the resurgence of atheistic thought in Europe.
+Atheism achieved a significant position worldwide in the 20th century.
+Estimates of those who have an absence of belief in a god range from 500 million to 1.1 billion people.
+Atheist organizations have defended the autonomy of science, freedom of thought, secularism, and secular ethics.

-Arguments for atheism range from philosophical to social and historical approaches.
+Arguments for atheism range from philosophical to social approaches.
 Rationales for not believing in deities include the lack of evidence, the problem of evil, the argument from inconsistent revelations, the rejection of concepts that cannot be falsified, and the argument from nonbelief.
 Nonbelievers contend that atheism is a more parsimonious position than theism and that everyone is born without beliefs in deities; therefore, they argue that the burden of proof lies not on the atheist to disprove the existence of gods but on the theist to provide a rationale for theism.
-Although some atheists have adopted secular philosophies (e.g. secular humanism), there is no ideology or code of conduct to which all atheists adhere.

-Since conceptions of atheism vary, accurate estimations of current numbers of atheists are difficult.
-Scholars have indicated that global atheism may be in decline due to irreligious countries having the lowest birth rates in the world and religious countries having higher birth rates in general.

-Definitions and types
+Definition

-Writers disagree on how best to define and classify atheism, contesting what supernatural entities are considered gods, whether atheism is a philosophical position in its own right or merely the absence of one, and whether it requires a conscious, explicit rejection.
-However the norm is to define atheism in terms of an explicit stance against theism.
+Writers disagree on how best to define and classify atheism, contesting what supernatural entities are considered gods, whether atheism is a philosophical position or merely the absence of one, and whether it requires a conscious, explicit rejection; however, the norm is to define atheism in terms of an explicit stance against theism.
 Atheism has been regarded as compatible with agnosticism, but has also been contrasted with it.

-Range

-Some of the ambiguity and controversy involved in defining atheism arises from difficulty in reaching a consensus for the definitions of words like deity and god.
-The variety of wildly different conceptions of God and deities lead to differing ideas regarding atheism's applicability.
-The ancient Romans accused Christians of being atheists for not worshiping the pagan deities.
-Gradually, this view fell into disfavor as theism came to be understood as encompassing belief in any divinity.

-With respect to the range of phenomena being rejected, atheism may counter anything from the existence of a deity, to the existence of any spiritual, supernatural, or transcendental concepts, such as those of Buddhism, Hinduism, Jainism, and Taoism.